reactgraphqlacademy/fb-messenger/README.md

 ### Part 1, building your own Redux

-We have written some unit tests for the relevant code.
-Each unit test sits side by side with the code it's testing.
-Example src/actions/index.js unit tests are in src/actions/index.spec.js

-The idea is simple, you should execute our unit tests and fix the errors.
-Once all the code passes the unit tests, you are able to start the app by doing `npm start`.

 In order to make it easier to understand Redux we have created a simplified version of `redux` and `react-redux`.
 We have some bugs in our simplified version of `redux`and `react-redux` that you should fix.
 The unit tests will help you fix the app and learn by "fixing".

+The idea is simple, you should execute our unit tests and fix the errors.
+Once all the code passes the unit tests, you can start the app by doing `npm start`.

 - execute `npm test`